In memory of Chaya Mirel bat R’ Avraham

 Answer

-Generally speaking, lighting Chanukah candles is more time sensitive and mikva’ot are open until relatively late, so you should ideally light candles at home and then immerse afterwards.
-However, if there is some logistical problem with this, you can immerse first (as early as you can) and then light as soon as you return home.
+Generally speaking, lighting Chanukah candles is more time-sensitive and mikva’ot are open until relatively late, so you should ideally light candles at home and then immerse afterwards.
+However, if this isn't practical for you, you can immerse first (as early as you can) and then light as soon as you return home.

-You can prepare as usual for immersion, though you will likely find that performing more of the preparations during the day can take pressure off the night.
+You can prepare as usual for immersion, though you may find that performing more of the preparations earlier in the day - or even the day before for things like nail care and hair removal - can take pressure off the holiday night.

 Yoatzot Halacha: Answering Women’s Halachic Questions